Do you want to monitor user activity on your WordPress site?

-Once activated, you will see new options under the Audit Log menu in the left sidebar.
+You’ll find the license key in the welcome email that you received after purchasing the plugin.
+Once activated, you will see new options under the WP Activity Log menu in the left sidebar.

 The log page will allow you to see all events on your website.
-You will get important details like the date of the event, the user involved, IP address of the user, and the event message.
+You will get important details like the date of the event, the user involved, the IP address of the user, and the event message.

-Here you can select Basic, Geek, or Custom from the Log Level dropdown menu.
+Here, you can select Basic, Geek, or Custom from the ‘Log Level’ dropdown menu.
 Based on your selection, you will see different event names and their description on that page.

-From here you will see all the users who are logged into your site.
-You can also force someone to log out by clicking on the Terminate Session button.
+From here, you will see all the users who are logged into your site.
+You can view all the activity of a certain user or force someone to log out by clicking on the ‘Terminate Session’ button.

 If you want to download the activity log of your site, then simply go to the WP Activity Log » Reports page to generate a report based on the criteria that you may have.